The legs of the chairs can break, posing a fall hazard to consumers.

-Consumers should immediately stop using the recalled lamps and contact Philips for a free replacement.
+Consumers should immediately stop using the recalled chairs and contact Noble House for a free repair kit including shipping.

-The power cord plug can overheat, posing a fire hazard to consumers.
+The handlebars can crack, posing a fall hazard to the consumer.

-Consumers should immediately stop using the recalled chain saws and return them to an authorized STIHL dealer for a free inspection and free repair.
+Consumers should immediately stop using the recalled bicycles and contact an authorized GT dealer or Cycling Sports Group to schedule a free repair of the handlebar and stem.